danielbrock4/Ratings_On_Demand/README.md

 ![image](Images/Corr_Matrix.png)

-Given the relatively low correlations we decided it was best to use all features in our data set for machine learning model.
-Note that we indentified multiple independent features that were highly correlated with each other, the risk of multicollinearity was recognized.
+Given the relatively low correlations, we decided it was best to use all features in our data set for the machine learning models.
+Note that we identified multiple independent features that were highly correlated with each other, the risk of multicollinearity was recognized.

-### Machine Learning Model Selection
+## Machine Learning Model Selection

 Given that we are tying to predict a continuous dependent variable from a number of independent variables, we chose to test 3 different regression models including
   - Multiple Linear Regression
   - Ridge Regression